 Curated by Joanna Wright, submit via firstname.lastname@example.org

-Using a vending machine to dispense mini zines and other wonders this is very much aimed at artists/writers/photographers/illustrators ALL creators who have not been shown before OR who might have been rejected frequently, those who’s work is maybe a bit to edgy or completely nuts.
+Using a vending machine to dispense mini zines and other affordable ephemera.
+This is very much aimed at artists / writers / zinesters / photographers / illustrators, ALL creators who have not been shown before OR who might have been rejected frequently, those with work that maybe a bit too edgy or completely nuts.

-Work will be sold at a low cost to who ever wishes to put money into the vending machine.
+All work will be sold at £2 to whoever wishes to use the vending machine.

 We are surrounded by devices & machines that create sound all day, every day.
 These can be found in our household or work spaces.
 Some are quiet, others loud & others unheard.
 What are the devices or machines telling us?
 We often ignore them & the sounds they make.
 We can even be the ones making the sounds, using the devices or machines without realising.